llm-bible/llm-bible.github.io/_publications/shao2023character.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/2310.10158"}
 tags: ['Agentic', 'GPT', 'Model Architecture', 'Pretraining Methods', 'Prompting', 'Tools', 'Training Techniques']
 ---
-Large language models (LLMs) can be used to serve as agents to simulate human behaviors given the powerful ability to understand human instructions and provide high45;quality generated texts.
+Large language models (LLMs) can be used to serve as agents to simulate human behaviors given the powerful ability to understand human instructions and provide high-quality generated texts.
 Such ability stimulates us to wonder whether LLMs can simulate a person in a higher form than simple human behaviors.
 Therefore we aim to train an agent with the profile experience and emotional states of a specific person instead of using limited prompts to instruct ChatGPT API.
-In this work we introduce Character45;LLM that teach LLMs to act as specific people such as Beethoven Queen Cleopatra Julius Caesar etc. Our method focuses on editing profiles as experiences of a certain character and training models to be personal simulacra with these experiences.
-To assess the effectiveness of our approach we build a test playground that interviews trained agents and evaluates whether the agents textit123;memorize125; their characters and experiences.
+In this work we introduce Character-LLM that teach LLMs to act as specific people such as Beethoven Queen Cleopatra Julius Caesar etc. Our method focuses on editing profiles as experiences of a certain character and training models to be personal simulacra with these experiences.
+To assess the effectiveness of our approach we build a test playground that interviews trained agents and evaluates whether the agents (textitmemorize) their characters and experiences.
 Experimental results show interesting observations that help build future simulacra of humankind.